bec-archer/SR80-Manuals/user-manual.md

 #### Closing an Entire Job (Most Common)

 Open the job from the Job Board.
-Right below the customer info card, you'll see a **Close Job card** with:
+Right below the customer info card, you'll see the **cost summary card** — this is the one place that shows everything Maria needs to type into Square:

-- A line for each item showing its number, equipment type, and cost
-- If tax is turned on and an item was marked taxable, a small tax line appears under that item
+- **NON-TAXABLE** section — Labor total
+- **TAXABLE** section — Parts (if parts/labor split is on), Hose Assemblies, Fittings / Adapters
+- **Taxable Subtotal** — the sum of everything subject to sales tax
+- **Tax (X.XX%)** — the calculated tax, or an orange **TAX EXEMPT** pill if the customer is tax exempt
-- A **Total** line at the bottom with the full amount
+- **Grand Total** — the big bold total at the bottom of the card

+This card shows up as soon as the job has any costed content — you don't have to wait for items to be marked Complete to see the totals.
+So even mid-job, you can glance at the card to see where things stand.

-Below the cost summary is a green **"Close Job"** button (or **"Close All N Items"** if there are multiple items).
+When every item on the job is Complete (green), a green **"Close Job"** button (or **"Close All N Items"** if there are multiple items) appears inside that same card, right below the Grand Total.
 Tap it, confirm, and you're done — all items close at once and the app takes you back to the Job Board.
 The job moves to the Closed section at the bottom of the board.

 #### Partial Pickup (Customer Takes Some Items, Not All)